FGiesemann/MaatChessEngine/test/mate_in_x_test/Readme.md

 As a source of mate-in-x puzzles, the [lichess puzzles](https://database.lichess.org/#puzzles) can be downloaded from the website.
 These contain a set of mate-in-x puzzles.
-To extract only the mate-in-x puzzles, the licehss_converter is provided.
-It reads the lichess database CSV file, prepares the puzzle and writes it as an EPD record into the `mate_i_x.epd` file.
+To extract only the mate-in-x puzzles, the lichess_converter is provided.
+It reads the lichess database CSV file, prepares the puzzle and writes it as an EPD record into the `mate_in_x.epd` file.

 The dataset contains only one best move for every position, although some of the puzzles have multiple solutions!

 ### Conversion process

-The licahess database is a CSV file that specifies a puzzle id, a position, a list of moves, and a puzzle theme (amongst other information).
+The lichess database is a CSV file that specifies a puzzle id, a position, a list of moves, and a puzzle theme (amongst other information).

 > The position is _not_ the starting position for the puzzle!
 Instead, the first